luckystarufo/_Terminal_CorrelationOne/README.md

 algorithms that automate play of the game.
 Top coders from around the world showcase their algos in live e-sports tournaments, playing for cash prizes, exclusive job opportunities, and global acclaim.

+## Note: This repo doesn't provide my code anymore, as requested by Correlation One.
+They told me not to share complete algos, as people will continue to work for a while and can be uploaded ‘as is’ which creates some issues.

 ## Structure

 ```